christian-allin/red-efectiva-backend/README.md

-# red-efectiva-backend
-Test para red efectiva (backend)
+# This is a web app for the "Red Efectiva" test (backend)